 Wittenberg v.
-Wittenberg - Nova Scotia
+Wittenberg 2015 NSCA 79

-In this Nova Scotia Court of Appeal case, 83 a mother relied on her son after her husband passed away for both her personal and financial affairs.
+In this Nova Scotia Court of Appeal case, a mother relied on her son after her husband passed away for both her personal and financial affairs.
 In May of 2007 the mother and son had a falling out.
-In 2008 when she was 89 the mother executed a new will which removed her son as a beneficiary.
+In 2008, when she was 89, the mother executed a new Will which removed her son as a beneficiary.
 She died in February of 2012.
-The son brought proceedings to set aside his mother's will alleging lack of testamentary capacity and undue influence.
+The son brought proceedings to set aside his mother's Will alleging lack of testamentary capacity and undue influence by his sister.

-The son offered the following as examples of undue influence: money was withdrawn from his mother's account "without explanation"; his sister discussed the disposition of his mother's assets and the sale of her house with the mother's lawyer; the lawyer's
+The son offered the following as examples of undue influence: money was withdrawn from his mother's account "without explanation"; his sister discussed the disposition of his